 These lessons would always be cherished by Luther and were certainly formational upon his own theological outlook.
 It was not until Luther found himself in the university lectern that he began to move in a new theological direction.

-Follow Luther’s movement to a new theological direction—and learn much more in Church history—with the Logos Mobile Education course Milestones of the Protestant Reformation, available on its own or as part of the Reformation Bundle.
+Follow Luther’s movement to a new theological direction—and learn much more in Church history—with the Logos Mobile Education course Milestones of the Protestant Reformation, 46% off through October 31.